No human is an island and the same is true of nutrients.

 In fact, vitamin K2 and vitamin D3 are part of a nutrient powerhouse squad along with calcium, magnesium and zinc.
 All of these nutrients need to be present for you to live your best and healthiest life.
 Keeping optimal levels of all these nutrients is key for bone, cardiovascular, mental and neurological health; oh, and blood clotting.

-Vitamins K2 and D3 individually and together are showing promise in clinical research in relation to helping with health conditions like rheumatoid arthritis, depression, cardiovascular disease and fatigued immune systems.
+Vitamins K2 and D3 individually and together are showing promise in clinical research in relation to helping with a variety of health conditions.

 Those are some substantial health benefits.
 Let’s dig deeper into the combine health benefits of vitamins K2 and D3 from dietary supplements and dietary intake.